nathnael-desta/basic-template/README.md

           const document = dom.window.document;

 * Jest failed to parse a file:-
-    - delete all the bable config files or any thing connected to it (becasue i don't know how to integrate bable and jest correctly yet)
+    - delete all the bable config files or any thing connected to it (if you don't want to use babel)
     - use commonJS import and export instead of ecmaJS, do it like this:- exports.insertAt = insertAt;
           exports.getTile = getTile;